arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 ```
 **What is here?**

-The bash shell doesn't show the icons of the files and directories in your present working directory.
-Instead you will need to ask for a list of the directory's contents with the command `ls`.
+The bash shell isn't like a graphical file browser:  it doesn't show images or icons that represent the files and directories in your present working directory.
+Instead, you will need to ask for a **l**i**s**t of the directory's contents with the command `ls`.
 Here is what I see when I type the command `ls`, you will see something similar:

 ```bash
 (base) C02GM4SBQ05N:~ drelliche$ ls